Girls and Boys Come Out to Play: Lyrics

 And we'll have a pudding in half an hour.

 Other versions often put boys before girls in the opening line.

-Here are the melody for the first two lines.
+Here is the melody for the first two lines.

 History

 The verse may date back to the time when children were expected to work during the daylight hours, and play was reserved for late in the evening.
 The first two lines at least appeared in dance books (1708, 1719, 1728), satires (1709, 1725), and a political broadside (1711).
 It appeared in the earliest extant collection of nursery rhymes, Tommy Thumb's Pretty Song Book, published in London around 1744.
 The 1744 version included the first six lines.